 Formerly known as The Horseshoe, JACK Cleveland Casino can be found downtown.
 A visit to this rip-roaring spot is one of Cleveland’s best things to do for a little sinful fun.

 Inside the former Higbee Building at Tower City Center, it boasts 100,000 square feet of gaming space.
 It offers poker tables, electronic games, table games, and slot machines.

-To keep up that high-roller experience, why not carry the luxe life over to your hotel?
+To maintain that high-roller experience, why not carry the luxe life to your hotel?
 In that case, you’ll want to book a room at The Ritz-Carlton.

 See Related: Best Marriott Hotels & Resorts in the US

 20. Willard Park